danvinicius/scheduling-system/README.md

-## Sobre
+## About
-Pequeno sistema de agendamento de consultas clínicas com API feita em NodeJS e ExpressJs,<br/>
+Small clinical appointment scheduling system with API made in NodeJS/ExpressJs,<br/>
-MongoDB como banco de dados e EJS com Bootstrap no front-end.<br/>
+MongoDB as database and EJS with Bootstrap on the front end.<br/>
-Também utilizei a biblioteca FullCalendar para renderizar os agendamentos em um calendário.<br/><br/>
+I also used the FullCalendar library to render the schedules in a calendar.<br/><br/>
-Projeto feito durante o curso <a href="https://www.udemy.com/course/formacao-nodejs/">Formação NodeJS</a>, do Professor Victor Lima.<br/>
+Project made during the course <a href="https://www.udemy.com/course/formacao-nodejs/">Formação NodeJS</a>, by Professor Victor Lima.<br/>

 <div style="display: inline_block"><br>
     <img align="center" alt="Javascript" title="Javascript" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg">